 Although the first generation did not see instant success, it paved the way for the current iteration, which is faster, slimmer, brighter, and of course, smarter.
 Moreover, the watch is Apple’s contribution to healthcare, considering how it has helped save multiple lives.

 So, while there’s plenty of competition in the sector, the Apple Watch stands in a league of its own thanks to deep integration with iOS and features that are difficult to beat.
 Little is known about what the next Apple Watch might bring, but it’s sure to lead the way when it comes to helping you take charge of your health, fitness, and overall life right from your wrist.

-The watch has become a value-added extension of your primary device that strikes the sweet balance between keeping you connected while helping you focus on what’s most important.
-This is bound to keep attracting iPhone users as the watch gets even more sophisticated in the years to come.
+The watch has become a value-added extension of your primary device that strikes the sweet balance between keeping you connected and helping you focus on what’s most important.
+This is bound to keep attracting iPhone users as the watch gets even more sophisticated in the future.